 Theme 1: Engaging students and academics with online learning

-We are running a virtual symposium on online teaching during June 2020, including a live session held on Zoom.
+We ran a virtual symposium on online teaching during June 2020, including a live session held on Zoom.
 This is the first of four themes.

 This live session explored three aspects of online learning that are likely to have particular relevance as we prepare to teach flexibly in the academic year ahead.
 The focus was on providing practical tips and demonstration through short activities with participants.

 - Part 1 will explore how to adapt existing modules for online delivery.